 Examples of recent work include:

-- acting for a company engaged in the construction of a power station in recovering possession of land on which construction is to take place from travellers and resolving related adverse possession proceedings
+acting for an overseas company engaged in the construction of a power station in England in obtaining vacant possession of the land from squatters, and resolving related adverse possession proceedings

 Simon has extensive experience in assisting commercial landlords manage their property portfolios and in particular recovering rent arrears, obtaining possession orders, dilapidations and opposed and unopposed lease renewals under the Landlord and Tenant Act 1954.

 acting for a landlord owner of a number of industrial estates in respect of renewing leases with tenants, taking action to recover rent arrears from defaulting tenants and resolving dilapidation issues at the end of tenancies

 successfully settling opposed lease renewal proceedings on behalf of a well-known national retailer client in respect of Head Office premises of which they are the tenant.
 The case attracted considerable local and national press interest given the location of the premises

 successfully settling unopposed lease renewal proceedings on behalf of a major high-profile international client relating to extensive warehouse premises of which they were the tenant

 Simon regularly acts for landlords of residential properties, including major social housing providers, in resolving claims for disrepair, disputes as to service charges and recovering possession from defaulting tenants.